 These black bath bombs are just like their pastel-colored counterparts, only when they dissolve they turn your bathwater an eerie shade of black.
 Simply drop one into hot running water and its like stepping into a steamy, bubbling cauldron.

-So now I just stick to coconut oil.
-You only need 1-2 tablespoons of melted coconut oil to create that wet sand consistency that’s ideal for bath bombs.
+I just stick to coconut oil instead of using a binding agent.
+You only need 1-2 tablespoons of melted coconut oil to create that wet sand consistency that's ideal for bath bombs.
 And once it cools, it hardens just enough to bind your bath bombs so they pop out of the mold and hold together.

 Black Bath Bomb FAQ